 Take Breaks or Switch Drivers on Long Trips

 If you’re taking a long trip, then you must be acutely aware of the possibility of becoming fatigued.
-You should always take some kind of break every two hours or 100 miles.
+You should always take some break every two hours or 100 miles.
 It’s also best to travel with someone and switch who’s driving periodically.
 If you get tired, you can pull over at a truck stop and take a nap or even go to a hotel earlier than expected.
 Saving a little time simply isn’t worth the danger of driving when you’re exhausted.

 Watch for Large Delivery Vehicles

-Traffic safety is a huge problem in this country, but with a little common sense and a lot of alertness, we can all stay safe out there.
+Traffic safety is a huge problem in this country, but with a little common sense and alertness, we can all stay safe out there.
 If the worst happens, however, and you or a loved one is injured in an auto accident, contact the attorneys at Mintz Law Firm for a free consultation.